Web Data Source Introduction

 • Example: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/imagedata?sqlFilter=st_intersects(smgeometry, st_geomfromtext('polygon((107.23237354532517 33.81726420547909,107.30852651319088 33.81726420547909,107.30852651319088 33.760425396130046,107.23237354532517 33.760425396130046,107.23237354532517 33.81726420547909))',4326)).

-• Description: The coordinate system (EPSG code) specified in the query conditions needs to be consistent with the coordinate system of the queried image collection.
+• Description: The coordinate system (EPSG code) specified in the query conditions must be consistent with the coordinate system of the queried image collection.

 • Example: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/imagedata?sqlFilter=st_intersects(smgeometry,st_makeenvelope(107.23237354532517,33.760425396130046,107.30852651319088,33.81726420547909,4326)).

-• Description: Only applicable to image services where the image collection is stored using a PostGIS database datasource.
+• Description: Only applicable to image services that use a PostGIS database datasource to store the image collection.

 • Specify Rendering Style: